Towards Weaker Variance Assumptions for Stochastic Optimization: Introduction

-The paper \cite{neu2024dealing} considered \eqref{eq: bg} in the context of stochastic bilinear problems and presented a key insight that connects this classical assumption to the Halpern iteration \citep{halpern1967fixed} in a surprising way, providing the main motivation for our work.
+where $\bx \in \R^d$ and $f$ and $g_i$, $i=1,2,\dotsc,n$ are convex functions from $\R^d$ to $\R$. } The paper of \cite{neu2024dealing} {analyzes} a stochastic algorithm for \eqref{eq: minmax_temp1}, making use of the assumption \eqref{eq: bg0} {to get guarantees on the primal-dual gap (see \Cref{sec: main_minmax})}.
+It presented a key insight that connects this classical assumption to the Halpern iteration \citep{halpern1967fixed} in a surprising way, providing the main motivation for our work.
 We expand on the approach in \cite{neu2024dealing} to provide an alternative perspective, then extend it to different settings in the sequel by distilling the simple and powerful idea.
-This approach results in elementary proofs for results that extend the state of the art in stochastic optimization without bounded-variance assumption.
+Our approach results in elementary proofs for results that extend the state of the art in stochastic optimization without bounded-variance assumption.